Frequently asked questions

-5. What do we mean by a two-tier structure?
+3. What do we mean by a two-tier structure?

-A two-tier structure is where some local authority services are provided by the county council and other services by the borough or district councils within the same area.
+A two-tier structure is where some local authority services are provided by the County Council and other services by the borough or district councils within the same area.
 Nottinghamshire currently operates on a two-tier structure.

-6. What is a single-tier structure?
+4. What is a single-tier structure?
 What is a unitary authority?

 A single-tier structure is where there is just one level of local government responsible for all local services in the area.
 A single-tier structure is known as a unitary authority.
 All local authorities in Scotland, Wales and Northern Ireland operate as unitary councils, as do some 55 authorities in England, such as Cornwall, Northumberland and Wiltshire County Councils.
-Nottingham City Council is a unitary council.

-8. How will my views be listened to?
+6. How were my views listened to?

 ORS has extensive experience of important consultations across the public sector, including with NHS, Police and Fire and Rescue Services, as well as major local government reorganisation consultations across Dorset, Buckinghamshire, Oxfordshire and Northamptonshire.
 They are a Market Research Society Company Partner and Partner in Excellence of the Consultation Institute.

-9. How much will this cost and how much will it save?
+7. How much will this cost and how much will it save?

-11. Does this affect the district and borough council elections in May 2019?
+8. Does this affect the district and borough council elections in May 2019?

-12. What will this mean for council tax?
+9. What will this mean for council tax?